Blockdaemon/agave-snapshot-gossip-client/README.md

 | `storage_path`           | None                      | Redirect/proxy target URL   |
 | `enable_proxy`           | `false`                   | Reverse proxy GET requests instead of redirecting |

-`expected_shred_version` is used when joining the gossip network.
-If you have issues connecting to gossip, try setting it to the correct network value
+`shred_version` is used when joining the gossip network.
+If you have issues connecting to gossip, try setting it to the correct network value.
+If not specified, the gossip client will attempt to autodetect it, but that is unreliable.

 `expected_genesis_hash` is used to verify the given `storage_path` is valid for the network.
 If not specified, no checking will be done.